datacommonsorg/mixer/docs/custom_mixer.md

 ## Import Dataset

 * Create Bigquery Dataset and import tables from csv files.
-* Create template MCF files (schema mapping) based on the Bigquery dataset.
+* Based on the Bigquery dataset, create a template MCF in [mapping.mcf](../deploy/overlays/custom/mapping.mcf).

 ## Setup GKE

 * Follow the [instructions](../gke/README.md) to setup the GKE instance.

 ## Deployment

-* Add the custom template MCF to [mapping.mcf](../deploy/overlays/custom/mapping.mcf).

 * Update the bigquery version [file](../deploy/overlays/custom/bigquery.version) to use the custom dataset.